finch0001/kikimora/README.md

 Kikimora is a modern approach to make a super-simple POI-editor for OSM, that everyone can use.
 It uses-applied machine-learning techniques, to automatically extract OSM information so the user doesn't have to do much more than confirming the data.

 ## Features
-This is an initial prototype that is still in its infancies.
+This is an initial prototype that is still in its infancy.
 It is developed as the bachelor thesis of [ErnaF](https://github.com/ErnaF).
 Currently supported features:
 - Automatic prediction of the cuisine tag for restaurants
 - Adding / editing tags
 - Pushing data back to OSM (currently only via login)